 - Add the sifted flour and salt and fold with a rubber spatula until you don't see any flour.

 - Add milk and fold until evenly blended.
 Pour it into a piping bag right away.
-(You can also use an ice cream scoop.)
+(You can also use an ice cream scoop or a large spoon.)

 Cooking the pancake batter

-- Pipe a little over half of the pancake batter into the preheated pan to make 4 pancakes.
-Stack the batter high vertically to make the pancakes thick.
-Add a small amount of water to a pan (about ½ tbsp), close the lid, and cook for about 3 minutes.
+- Pipe a little over half of the pancake batter into the preheated pan to make four pancakes.
+Stack the batter high vertically to make the thick pancakes.
+Add a few teaspoons of water, close the lid, and cook for about 3 minutes.
 Do not open the lid during the process.

 - Add the rest of the batter on top of each, stacking vertically again.
-Add a few more drops of water, close the lid, and cook for another 4 minutes.
+Add another few teaspoons of water, close the lid, and cook for another 4 minutes.
 (The cooking time can vary depending on the stove, pan, etc. Adjust accordingly.
 Judge with eyes to be most accurate.)

 - Flip them gently once the sides near the bottom of the pancakes feel dry.
 (Applying a little oil on a cooking spatula makes it easier to flip them without hurting the bottom of your pancake.)
-The surface should look a nice golden brown.
-Add about ½ tablespoon of water, close the lid, and cook for about 4 minutes.
+The surface should look golden brown.
+Add a few more teaspoons of water, close the lid, and cook for about 4 minutes.

 - Take them out gently when the sides feel dry and bouncy.
 Enjoy with your favorite topping while they are warm!